 While on retreat in the Fall of 2014, the choir at DeMatha Catholic High School read through a beautiful piece written by Morten Lauridsen called Ave Dulcissima Maria.
 High school senior and soon-to-be director Robby Napoli and a handful of others loved the piece, and were sad to hear that they were not, in fact, going to perform it.
 Then they did what any group of high school juniors and seniors would do - they got a group together and learned it themselves!
-They gathered at St. Jerome's Church, where the group still rehearses, and learned this piece and two others, recording them with an HD camcorder.
+They gathered at St. Jerome's Church, where the group still rehearses, and learned this piece and two others, recording them with a camcorder.
 Only one song came out well, but listening to that recording gave them a feeling they'd never had before.

 Later that year, Robby and baritone John Mullan saw Eric Whitacre conduct a program at the Kennedy Center.
 When the choir began singing Whitacre's Sainte-Chapelle, they were floored.
-As time went on, the, along with bass Tommy Rust, only became more enamored of the piece, so they got more friends together to try it out.
-The next Winter, they gathered again with even more passionate, young singers, and a choir was born.
+As time went on, they, along with bass Thomas Rust, only became more enamored of the piece, so they got more friends together to try it out.
+The next Winter, they gathered again with even more passionate and young singers, and a choir was born.
 In the Summer of 2016, the group finally settled on a name, Lux, put on their first concert, and released their first album.
 Since that first recording in 2014, they've performed all across the DC-metro area, run multiple educational programs, and have released multiple albums to critical acclaim.